usbong/documentation/Usbong Translation Services/Human Language Translation Tools.md

 ## III.
 Spanish language/español
 1) http://spanishdict.com/</br>
 --> This is a tool that provides verb conjugation tables, sample sentences, among others.
+--> It also indicates whether a phrase or an expression is particularly used in Latin America/Hispanic countries or in Spain.

 ## IV.
 Chinese Mandarin
 1) https://www.pleco.com/</br>